Do You See the Light (Looking For): Critical reception

-In his review of the song, Larry Flick from Billboard felt that "someone has clearly been listening very carefully to those great old Giorgio Moroder records.
-Syncopated synth rhythms à la "The Chase" are plentiful on this bracing, rave-friendly romp."
+In his review of the song, Larry Flick from Billboard magazine felt that "someone has clearly been listening very carefully to those great old Giorgio Moroder records.
+Syncopated synth rhythms à la 'The Chase' are plentiful on this bracing, rave-friendly romp."
 Arion Berger from Entertainment Weekly praised it as the album’s "finest moment", describing it as "lilting" and "as lush as Soul II Soul's best work, and even the sequences of mush-mouthed rapping can't dull its gloss."
-Music writer and columnist James Masterton stated, "With a bassline reminiscent of "I Feel Love" it is already a club smash".
+Music writer and columnist James Masterton stated, "With a bassline reminiscent of 'I Feel Love' it is already a club smash".
 The Stud Brothers from Melody Maker also viewed the melody and beat as "an unabashed rip-off" of "I Feel Love", noting its "jubilant lyrics".
-Pan-European magazine Music & Media found that "this eagerly anticipated successor to the hugely successful "Exterminate!" is a bit different from previous efforts, mainly because it's somewhat ambient.
+Pan-European magazine Music & Media found that "this eagerly anticipated successor to the hugely successful 'Exterminate!' is a bit different from previous efforts, mainly because it's somewhat ambient.
 It's extremely recognisable, though, and with a liberal dash of Giorgio Moroder era Donna Summer, it's likely to do very well on both the dancefloor and the airwaves."

 Alan Jones from Music Week rated the track four out of five, naming it Pick of the Week.
 He complimented the new singer, Niki Haris, that "has settled in extraordinary well", and described it as "another typically tense and NRG-etically smacking workout (shades of Giorgio Moroder abound), with enough melody in the haunting title refrain to make it another winner over the store counter as well as on the nation's dancefloors."
 Ian McCann from NME wrote, "The music, sampling what sounds suspiciously like Frankie's 'Two Tribes', is not so much modern dance as an attempted revival of the '70s Euro disco of Giorgio Moroder, minus the subtlety."
 Tim Jeffery from the Record Mirror Dance Update commented, "Introed by a very pop vocal and launching into a throbbing Hi-NRG grove, this is more commercial than their normal material.
 The production is a little lightweight, with the emphasis more on the melody than the bass and rhythm."
-He added, "Sure to be a chart hit, but not so big in the clubs as "Rhythm Is a Dancer"."
+He added, "Sure to be a chart hit, but not so big in the clubs as 'Rhythm Is a Dancer'."
 Siân Pattenden from Smash Hits gave "Do You See the Light (Looking For)" three out of five, describing it as "a Hi-NRG disco-type thing with no stupid rhymes."